-Non-government data are coordinated through the Australian Government Department of Education.
+Non-government data are co-ordinated through the Australian Government Department of Education and Training.

 The ABS undertakes validation of all received data prior to publication to ensure nationally comparable and historically consistent output.

-Due to the different enrolment systems, the ability to manage multiple records of enrolment for a student may vary among jurisdictions, which may result in a small degree of over-reporting of school students in some jurisdictions.
+Due to the different enrolment systems, the ability to manage multiple records of enrolment for a student may vary among jurisdictions.
+This may result in a small degree of over-reporting of school students in some jurisdictions.

-Some minor exceptions exist in the interpretation of the standards applying to the collection, and the ability of systems to collect data to the specifications of the collection, that may affect comparisons of school counts, student counts and student full-time equivalent values.
-These differences are annotated in the tables where relevant.
+Some minor exceptions exist in the interpretation of the standards applying to the collection and the ability of systems to collect data to the specifications of the collection.
+This may affect comparisons of school counts, student counts and student full-time equivalent values.
+Any differences are annotated in the tables where relevant.

 State and territory governments report on schools, students and staff in their Annual Reports.

-State and territory governments provide NSSC data to Australian Government Department of Education for Commonwealth funding purposes.
+State and territory governments provide NSSC data to the Australian Government Department of Education and Training for Commonwealth funding purposes.

 State and territory governments provide school, student and staff data to the Australian Curriculum Assessment & Reporting Authority (ACARA) for school level reporting.